Deformers

-Deformers is a multiplayer brawler game developed by Ready at Dawn and published by GameTrust.
+Deformers is a 2017 multiplayer brawler video game developed by Ready at Dawn and published by GameTrust for Windows, PlayStation 4, and Xbox One.

 Gameplay

 Deformers is a multiplayer brawler game played from a third-person perspective.
 Players take control of squishy ball-shaped creatures called a Forms that are capable of rolling, jumping, dashing, and absorbing items.
 In the deathmatch and team deathmatch modes, the goal is to roll around and knock opponents off the arena platform.
-Form-ball is a mode that plays like association football, a ball must be knocked into a net to score goals.
-The game supports online 2, 3, and 4-player splitscreen as well as online multiplayer with up to eight players.
+Form-ball is a mode that plays like soccer; a ball must be knocked into a net to score goals.
+The game supports online two-, three-, and four-player splitscreen as well as online multiplayer with up to eight players.

 Development

 Deformers was developed by video game studio Ready at Dawn.
 The project began as a physics technology demonstration.
 A duo at the studio began working on prototype for Deformers in August 2014 while most employees were occupied with The Order: 1886.

 It was announced that Deformers would shut down on 9 August 2018.